SplineUser/SplineUser.github.io/_tabs/about.md

 # About — Priyan

-Hi — I’m **Priyan**, a cybersecurity researcher focused on low-level offensive techniques and the defensive lessons that follow from them.
-I publish hands-on writeups, PoCs, and methodical research that explore how modern systems can be manipulated — and how defenders can use that knowledge to build stronger protections.
+Hi, I’m **Priyan**, a cybersecurity researcher focused on low-level offensive techniques and the defensive lessons that follow from them.
+I publish hands-on writeups, PoCs, and methodical research that explore how modern systems can be manipulated and how defenders can use that knowledge to build stronger protections.

 ---